KuruKurumin/Rio-Reincarnation-Music-Mod/README.md

 https://drive.google.com/drive/folders/11t02L8Lfg7jC787Ls1a0pjxe2NsaesBO?usp=sharing

-There are also replacements for the videos there where I used ffmpeg to replace the music, as described below.
+There are also alternate videos where I used ffmpeg to replace the music, as described below.

 My music packs were made using music from the Date A Live anime and movie, replacing the tracks as best as I could while retaining the original feel of the music from the visual novel.
+I only left one track the same, because I couldn't find anything that fit the mood better.

 All the packs I made are almost identical, with slight differences.
 The main difference is that the ones marked as "With Vocals" have 5 songs with vocals in them, that can play when other characters might be talking.
 If you don't want to hear any singing in the background while characters might be talking, I made a pack replacing those songs with the instrumental or karaoke versions, when available, otherwise swapping with a different song entirely when not available.